infobip/oneapi-php/README.md

 ##Basic messaging example

-First initialize the messaging client using your username and password:
+First include `autoload.php`  and initialize the messaging client using your username and password:

+    require_once '<PATH-TO-VENDOR-FOLDER>\autoload.php';

     $smsClient = new \infobip\SmsClient(USERNAME, PASSWORD);